oasis-tcs/openc2-ap-pf/oc2pf.md

 Upon receipt of a 'delete pf:rule_number' Command with an Argument that is not supported by the Actuator, PF Consumers:

-* MUST NOT respond with OK/200
+* MUST NOT respond with the 200 status code.
-* SHOULD respond with the 501 status code
+* SHOULD respond with the 501 status code.
-* SHOULD respond with 'Argument not supported' in the status text
+* SHOULD respond with 'Argument not supported' in the status text.
-* MAY respond with the 500 status code
+* MAY respond with the 500 status code.

 #### 2.3.4.1 delete pf:rule_number
 The 'delete pf:rule_number' Command is used to remove a firewall rule rather than issue an allow or deny to counteract the effect of an existing rule.
 Implementation of the 'delete pf:rule_number' Command is OPTIONAL.
 Products that choose to implement the 'delete pf:rule_number' Command MUST implement the pf:rule_number Target type described in Table 2.1.2-2.